stis1/shadow-moveset/README.md

 ```sh
 git clone --recurse-submodules https://github.com/stis1/shadow-moveset.git
 ```

-Now let CMake do its thing:
+Open command line in your cloned repository directory And let CMake do its thing:

 ```sh
 cmake -A x64 -B build